 Industrial accidents can often put workers in jeopardy, threatening to leave them with severe burns, acute pains, and even fatal injuries.
 As a result, workers may be unable to fulfill the duties of their present jobs, unable to work as they are healing from injuries, and unable to provide for their families.

 Accidents can and do happen, but risks can often be lessened in the workplace with the proper training and safety precautions in place.
 Employers should ensure safe conditions for their workers, as well as proper training and equipment.
 However, whether an accident was caused by negligence, unsafe conditions or simply a fluke, injured workers may have options to pursue compensation.
-An experienced attorney may be able to assist you if you or a loved one was injured or killed in a workplace accident.
+An experienced Charlotte work injury lawyer may be able to assist you if you or a loved one was injured or killed in a workplace accident.

 Source: The Greensboro News & Record, “Update: Police identify victim in fatal fire at paint plant,” Joe Gamm, April 4, 2014